oliviawestmacottssw/SSW.Rules.Content/rules/data---dates---do-you-know-datetime-fields-must-be-converted-to-universal-time/rule.md

-Currently, there will be an issue if for example, someone from the US (Pacific time) has 19 hours difference between her local time and our servers.​​​​​
+Currently, there will be an issue if for example, someone from the US (Pacific time) has 19 hours difference between her local time and our servers.

 **Example:** Sally in the US enters a timesheet for the 21/04/05. (which will default to have a time of 12:00:00 AM since the time was not specified)
 Our servers will store it as 21/04/05 19:00:00 in other words 21/04/05 07:00:00 PM because the .NET Framework will automatically convert the time accordingly for our Web Service.